Your Shopping Cart

 slim fit dress shirt shoulders

-15. Sleeves and Shirt Cuffs
+4. Sleeves and Shirt Cuff

-Your sleeve shouldn’t pinch when you bend your arm, but they also shouldn’t be baggy enough to wrinkle over.
+Your shirt sleeve shouldn’t pinch when you bend your arm, but they also shouldn’t be baggy enough to wrinkle over.
 You still have an inch or two of extra space if the sleeves fit properly, although most sleeves taper slightly as they near the shirt cuff.

 dress shirt sleeve width